 - If your dog is already on a medication, Benadryl might not be the best solution to the allergies.
 It reduces the effectiveness of other drugs and can even react with other drugs and cause problems to the dog.
 Thus, always consult the vet.

 - Benadryl is not formulated to cure the allergy.
 It is just an alternative and quick solution to the problems caused by allergies.
 Therefore, it just works on the symptoms and reduces them but does not treat the actual disease.
-Thus, Benadryl, in dogs relieves the symptoms but your dog still needs to undergo other medication to cure the disease.
+Thus, Benadryl, in dogs relieves the symptoms but your dog still needs to undergo other medications to cure the disease.

-- Since the composition of Benadryl is not same throughout the world, you need to be extra cautious while feeding Benadryl to your dog.
+- Since the composition of Benadryl is not the same throughout the world, you need to be extra cautious while feeding Benadryl to your dog.
 Always read the ingredients and consult a vet.

 Knowing the right Benadryl dose for dogs is a must.
-Though Diphenhydramine can be safe for treating allergies, anxiety, and a variety of other conditions but an over dosage of this medication can be harmful in most cases.
+Though Diphenhydramine can be safe for treating allergies, anxiety, and a variety of other conditions but an overdosage of this medication can be harmful in most cases.
 It is seen that a normal dog can survive up to 16 times more than the recommended dosage if hospitalized, so it is likely to recover if acted fast.

-Symptoms of over dosage include a very irregular heartbeat, breathing difficulties, fatigue, high blood pressure, hypersalivation, rapid breathing and even disorientation among other signs.
+Symptoms of overdosage include a very irregular heartbeat, breathing difficulties, fatigue, high blood pressure, hypersalivation, rapid breathing and even disorientation among other signs.
 The most common way to treat this is to make your pet vomit or use active charcoal.
 If your pet is suspected of getting an overdose of the Benadryl medication, call for immediate veterinary help.

 Now after knowing all the factors related to Benadryl, you have opted for Benadryl dosage for your pet, here are few other tips which you should remember:

-- Weight your dog to make sure that you not under dose or over dose it.
+- Weight your dog to make sure that you not under dose or overdose it.

 - Once done remember the dosage for Benadryl is 1mg/1lb of body weight in dogs.
 As stated earlier sometimes dosage can be increased in the case of severe allergic conditions.
 Consult your vet before doing it.